 The default user for the administration page is sysadm

-If a deaddrop is created to the a user like “demo@sysctl.se” a temporary account will be created if the users do not have any permanent account.
+If a deaddrop is created to a user like “demo@sysctl.se” a temporary account will be created if the users do not have any permanent account.
 The account is created in the directory /var/deaddrop/html/demo@sysctl.se/

 The uploaded files will be stored in a sub directory like